werowe/portfolio/README.md

 You can extend this approach for more features, larger datasets, mini-batch training, or deeper models—all benefitting from TensorFlow's gradient mechanics and optimization tools.

-# Second Program:  Generate Sample JSON Customer Data
+# Generate Sample JSON Customer Data

 [This notebook](https://github.com/werowe/portfolio/blob/main/generateCustomersJSON.ipynb) generates synthetic customer and sales order records, serializes them as JSON, and writes them to two output files.
 Here is how it works, step-by-step: